In this two-part series (read part 2), we’ll explore how the manufacturing workday will radically change with wearables and connected workers.

 Industrial equipment is complex and often, workers do not have the expertise to perform certain types of required maintenance work.
 When experts are brought in to help, time and costs are increased.
 Two digital technologies that are combined in a clever, easy-to-wear solution can alleviate this problem.
 Here’s how: “smart glasses” with built-in support for voice recognition and Augmented Reality (AR) can be leveraged to intelligently direct maintenance work in less time and with less stress on the budget.
 When a worker is not able to do the repair work he is assigned to, he can talk to the smart glass and an AI-powered expert can provide contextual help.
 When automated support is not sufficient for the job, a worker can ask for additional help and the automaton can provide a list of available experts with relevant experience.
 The worker can then choose one of the available experts and set up a video call.
 The remote expert sees what the worker sees in the field and can direct .
 If that does not work, the expert can take a picture of what he sees on his device, annotate relevant parts with his finger and send the annotated picture back.
 With this true to “real life” annotated picture of the physical equipment, the appropriate steps are clear.

 Smart helmets and glasses are just the beginning of the manufacturing’s new world, however.
-In my next blog, I’ll show how these elements are tied together, ultimately creating “connected workers” and changing the workday forever.
+In part 2, I’ll show how these elements are tied together, ultimately creating “connected workers” and changing the workday forever.